eddysolo/ELITE/README.md

 ## Citation

-If you use the ELITE DCE Breast data or code in your research, please cite our preprint: https://doi.org/10.1148/ryai.240345
+If you use the ELITE DCE Breast data or code in your research, please cite our preprint: https://doi.org/10.21203/rs.3.rs-5448452/v1
+For more detilas regarding our latest fastMRI Breast dataset, please refer to: https://doi.org/10.1148/ryai.240345.